KianIsDev/ObsidianBackups/README.md

 ``alias obsidiantool='cd /mnt/c/Users/Kian/Documents/ObsidianBackups/; bash BackUpObsidian'``

 **WSL and file management on Windows**

-Preferably you want to save the program and all the notes in the windows file system.
-Obsidian wont be able to open the files if you save them inside the WSL envionment.
+Preferably you want to save the program and all the notes in the Windows file system.
+Obsidian won't be able to open the files if you save them inside the WSL envionment.
 You should instead ``cd`` to a directory inside the ``/mnt/c/`` where the Windows filesystem resides, and clone the repository there.